vives-project-xp/Aurora/README.md

 # Aurora
-our inspiration for this project is the northern lights in Norway.
+Uur inspiration for this project is the northern lights in Norway.
 This we want to recreate using ledstrips,  also we will try to develop a person detection system

 ![ifJPbUm9XMsQdt7AQAets-1200-80](https://user-images.githubusercontent.com/83211667/222449053-1e7f0ad8-25d7-4f5e-bab7-4125bcd5382a.jpg)